Edmund Phelps: Honors and awards

-In 1981 Phelps was elected to become a member of the National Academy of Science in the USA.
+In 1981 Phelps was elected to become a member of the National Academy of Sciences in the USA.
 In 2006, he was awarded the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, referred to, colloquially, as the Nobel Prize in Economics for "his analysis of inter-temporal tradeoffs in macroeconomic policy."
 In announcing the prize, the Royal Swedish Academy of Sciences said Phelps's work had "deepened our understanding of the relation between short-run and long-run effects of economic policy."

 In the year 2000, Phelps was made a Distinguished Fellow of the American Economic Association.
 In February 2008, he was named Chevalier of France's Legion of Honor.
 Four months later he was given the Global Economy Prize of Kiel Institute for the World Economy.
-In 2014, he received the Chinese Government's Friendship Award and the Wilbur Lucius Cross Medal from Yale University.
+In 2014, he received the People's Republic of China ₪Government's Friendship Award and the Wilbur Lucius Cross Medal from Yale University.

 Furthermore, Phelps received honorary degrees from several renowned institutions acknowledging his academic work.
 In 1985, he was awarded an honorary degree from his alma mater, Amherst College.
-In June 2001, he received an honorary doctorate from the University of Mannheim and, in October 2003, from Universidade Nova de Lisboa; in July 2004, from Paris Dauphine University and in October 2004, from the University of Iceland.
-He also holds honorary doctorates from the Institut d'Etudes Politiques de Paris (2006), the University of Buenos Aires (2007), Tsinghua University (2007), and the Université libre de Bruxelles (2010).
-From 2010 to 2016, he served as Dean of New Huadu Business School at Minjiang University in Fuzhou.
+In June 2001, he received an honorary doctorate from the University of Mannheim and, in October 2003, from Universidade Nova de Lisboa; in July 2004, from Paris Dauphine University, and in October 2004, from the University of Iceland.
+He also held honorary doctorates from the Institut d'Etudes Politiques de Paris (2006), the University of Buenos Aires (2007), Tsinghua University (2007), and the Université libre de Bruxelles (2010).
+From 2010 to 2016, he served as the Dean of the New Huadu Business School at Minjiang University in Fuzhou, Fujian, PRC.